ccjmne/terra-pictura/README.md

 A cross-platform desktop application that maintains your wallpaper as a "live", customisable representation of the Earth.

-# Technologies
+## Technologies

-This project is essentially a [Polymer](https://github.com/Polymer/polymer) Web app, packaged with [Electron](https://github.com/electron/electron).
+This project is essentially a [Polymer](https://github.com/Polymer/polymer) Web app, packaged into a desktop application with [Electron](https://github.com/electron/electron).
 It uses WebGL for the 3D rendering.
 The Earth's texture files (including the clouds layer) were provided by the [NASA](https://www.nasa.gov/).

 ## Development setup